emilyriederer/website/content/talk/col-names-contract/index.md

 Doing so can offload the burden of data producers by facilitating automated data validation and metadata management.
 At the same time, data consumers benefit by a reduction in the cognitive load to remember names, a deeper understanding of variable encoding, and opportunities to more efficiently analyze the resulting dataset.

-After discussing the theory of controlled vocabulary column-naming and related workflows, I will illustrate these ideas with a demonstration of the `convo` R package, which aids in the creation, upkeep, and application of controlled vocabularies.
+After discussing the theory of controlled vocabulary column-naming and related workflows, I illustrate how to implement these ideas at various stages in the data management lifecycle, either with the R package `convo` or with the SQL-based tool `dbt`.

 This talk is based on by related [blog post](content/post/column-name-contracts) and [R package](content/project/convo).